shailparashar/webcrawler/README.md

 # Web Crawler
 This program is a deep web crawler to go upto provided depth.
 Default depth of 2 is configured in case depth param is not provided in request.
-It is exposed as a REST endpoint.
-It uses caching mechanism to improve performance for repeated urls.
-Also, it ignores similar child urls to prevent looping.
+It is exposed as a REST endpoint and provides additional below features:
+- It uses caching mechanism to improve performance for repeated urls.
+- It ignores similar child urls to prevent looping.
+- It provides security from cross-site scripting attacks.

 ## Implementation
 The solution delivered here is a Java project implemented as a Spring Boot / Maven project.